THE YOUNG PERSON’S MANUAL

 Infections.
 Most people do not realize that many things we do and touch and have are quite infected with bacteria, viruses, parasite eggs, and more.
 These easily find their way into the body and cause disease.
 Make no mistake about it – infections kill - even if it takes years.

-Then there are the viruses, which medicine has few answers for, and which kill every bit as much as the bacteria.
+There are also many viruses, which medicine has few answers for, and which kill every bit as much as the bacteria.
 So don’t believe their lie.
 Their current methods are not sustainable.

 Also, don’t believe the natural healers who say they can cure anything with oregano oil, colloidal silver, grapefruit seed extract, or other natural products.
 That is not true, either.

-I find the only way to get rid of most infections is to strengthen the entire body, which can take several years.
+We find the only way to get rid of most infections is to strengthen the entire body, which can take several years.
+We do love the use of hydrogen peroxide such as the Vaginal Peroxide Implants.

 There is an opposite culture that teaches that a little filth is fine, and fun.
 Try to avoid this philosophy and these people.
 Know that this attitude is a death attitude, the opposite of where you are going.